Ilya Mikheyev Game Preview: Canucks vs. Kraken

 Mikheyev Stats vs. the Kraken

-- The Kraken have given up 63 goals in total (3.5 per game), which ranks 30th in the NHL in goals allowed.
+- The Kraken are 28th in goals allowed, conceding 71 total goals (3.4 per game) in the NHL.

 |2023-2024 Season